Matthew Arlington Batson: Military record

-Fighting broke out between Philippine and American forces on the night of February 4–5 in what was the first clash of a war known as the Philippine Insurrection in the United States but which subsequent historians have often referred to as the Philippine War or the Philippine–American War.
+Fighting broke out between Philippine and American forces on the night of February 4–5 in what was the first clash of a war known as the Philippine Insurrection in the United States, but which subsequent historians have often referred to as the Philippine War or the Philippine–American War.
 The 2nd Division guarded the northern approaches to Manila; the 1st Division the southern.
 Once the VIII Corps had cleared the Filipinos from the immediate environs of the city, all the strategic objectives—the only railroad in the Philippines and the Philippine capital at Malolos—lay north of the city.
 While the 2nd Division attacked north along the rail line toward Malolos, the 1st Division's mission became to keep any elements of the Philippine Army away from the city by launching punitive expeditions into the countryside to break up enemy troop concentrations.
-Batson continued to demonstrate the cool-headed courage under fire that he had first shown in Cuba.
-On one of these expeditions to Laguna Province, south of Manila, at the town of Calamba, he swam the San Juan River under fire, flanked enemy forces, and compelled them to retire.
+On one of these expeditions to Laguna Province, south of Manila, at the town of Calamba, Batson swam the San Juan River under fire, flanked enemy forces, and compelled them to retire.
 His commanding officer recommended him for the Medal of Honor.
-Two and one-half years later he received it.
+Two and a half years later, he received it.

-Sometimes major historical events turn on chance and the actions of seemingly ordinary individuals.
-Matthew Batson, a mere lieutenant, was one of these.
-Batson had arrived in the Philippines disenchanted with the Army and unlike most of peers with seven years service in a predominately African-American regiment.
-Yes, he had acted heroically at San Juan Hill, but so had the black troopers that he led.
-He was well aware of their qualities but especially of their humanity.
-So he reached the Islands predisposed to judge people of color on their merits as individuals and not lump them together as racial inferiors.
-In short, he was moving in exactly the opposite direction of the larger American society of which he was a part.
-In that America, "Jim Crow" was becoming the law in the South and affecting white attitudes in the North as well.
+Batson, a lieutenant, had arrived in the Philippines disenchanted with the Army, unlike most of peers with seven years service in a predominately African-American regiment.
+He reached the Islands predisposed to judge people of color on their merits as individuals and not lump them together as racial inferiors.